 Appendicitis refers to an inflammation of the appendix, which is a small, close-ended, finger-like pouch of tissue that is attached to the colon on the lower right side of the abdomen.
 Appendicitis occurs when the opening from the appendix into the cecum becomes blocked due to thick mucus that developed within the appendix or to stool that enters the appendix from the cecum and blocks the opening.

 Appendicitis is a condition where the appendix becomes swollen and inflamed.
 As the blockage occurs, bacteria begin to multiply and infect the wall of the appendix.
-To respond to the invasion, body attacks to the bacteria which creates inflammation.
-Appendicitis causes pain around the naval and in the lower right abdomen
+To respond to the invasion, the body attacks the bacteria which creates inflammation.
+Appendicitis causes pain around the navel and in the lower right abdomen

 It is a medical emergency that requires urgent care with surgical treatment at the walk-in clinics.
 If left untreated, the appendix can burst or perforate, discharging infectious materials into the abdominal cavity.
 Although appendicitis can happen at any age, it is most common among older children and adults between ages 10 and 30.